How well have you organized the planning?

 2. Process

-The Process aspect deals with how you have organized the planning process in your company.
+The Process building block deals with how you have organized the planning process in your company.
 On the one hand, it’s about how you schedule projects and employees.
 You can carry out small projects very differently than large ones and therefore they require a different process.
 In addition, it is also about how you have automated the flow of data to and from the planning system.

 When scheduling the available capacity, it is important to distinguish between large and small projects.
 It is best practice to plan the big projects first and use the small projects to move them around in the planning for flexibility.
 We’ve blogged about this before.
 That way you can more easily get the planning right.
 It is also important that you do not agree to fixed deadlines with the customer for those small projects, or at least work with quite some slack.